 Video of the Day

 The transverse abdominis aids in maintaining your stability, posture and balance.
-It also pulls the abdominal wall inward, and with the help of the rectus abdominis and the obliques, it holds the abdomen flat.
+It also pulls the abdominal wall inward, and with the help of the rectus abdominis and the obliques, it holds the abdomen flat, according to ExRx.net.
 Because the transverse abdominis is involved in so many daily movements, it's beneficial to strengthen the muscle through exercise.

 Other muscles involved in scissor kicks include the rectus abdominis and the obliques.
 The rectus abdominis muscle runs vertical in front of the torso and is more superficial than the transverse abdominis.

-- Before raising your legs off the floor, engage your core by imagining you are pulling your belly button in toward your spine and pressing your lower back flat on the mat.
+- Before raising your legs off the floor, engage your core by imagining you are pulling your bellybutton in toward your spine and pressing your lower back flat on the mat.
 Keep your back pressed onto the mat throughout the exercise.

 Tips and Considerations

-It's also important consider muscle balance -- if you are working your abdominals, be sure to strengthen your back muscles as well.
+It's also important consider muscle balance — if you're working your abdominals, be sure to strengthen your back muscles as well.
 As with any strength training program, rest is essential.
 The American College of Sports Medicine advises that you wait 48 hours between strength-training sessions, in order to give your muscles the time they need to repair themselves and grow.